xetys/gitlab-charts/charts/gitlab-omnibus/README.md

 $ helm repo add gitlab https://charts.gitlab.io
 $ helm install --name my-release \
     --set baseDomain=example.com,legoEmail=you@example.com \
-    gitlab/kubernetes-gitlab-demo
+    gitlab/gitlab-omnibus
 ```

 Note that you _must_ pass in baseIP, baseDomain, and legoEmail, or you'll end up with a non-functioning release.
+* baseDomain: This is the base domain name to be used for the GitLab server, for example `mycompany.io`.
+There should be a wildcard DNS entry pointing to the `baseIP`, because GitLab makes use of a variety of hostnames.
+For more information please review [our documentation](https://docs.gitlab.com/ee/install/kubernetes/gitlab_omnibus.md).
+* baseIP: This is the desired external IP address that will be assigned as the Load Balancer IP.
+*

 > **Tip**: List all releases using `helm list`